-In my opinion, this situation leaves employees and employers, with a “system of thought” nearly congruent with Milgrim’s classic experimentation on prisoners and prison guards.
-In these experiments, by notably carried out by Stanford University, people were asked to carry out inhumane orders, on other civilians deemed as “prisoners.”
-Often times, neither the prisoners and prison guards, were actually guilty of any crimes, or even worked at the prison, making the variable simply the concept of “power.”
+In my opinion, this situation leaves employees and employers, a “system of thought” nearly congruent with Milgrim’s classic, experimentation on prisoners and prison guards.
+In those experiments, notably carried out by Stanford University, people were asked to carry out inhumane orders, on other civilians deemed as “prisoners.”
+Often times, neither the prisoners or prison guards, were actually guilty of any crimes, or even worked at the prison, making the variable simply the concept of “power.”

-This experiment was done in essence to determine the liability of subordinates, who committed crimes under orders.
+This experiment was done in essence to determine the liability of subordinates, who committed crimes they were ordered to commit.
 This experiment was run several times by various groups, for a variety of different reasons, including deciding how much blame should be placed on soldiers of war.
-Nevertheless, in each trial people were proven as willing to torture their “prisoners,” regardless of whether they were even truly criminals.
+Nevertheless, in each trial people were proven as most often willing to torture their “prisoners,” regardless of whether they were even truly criminals.
 These results were discovered on multiple occasions.
-This occurred, whereby subordinates were almost always willing to inflict serious pain upon people under their control, simply because they were told to do so by a superior or boss, in the experiment.
-In many ways, I find these results similar to minimum wage employment today.
+This occurred, whereby subordinates were almost always willing to inflict serious levels of pain upon people under their control, simply because they were told to do so by a superior or boss, in the experiment.
+Now, in many ways, I find these results similar to minimum wage employment today.

 It’s the classic situation where people are willing to carry out orders, even when the orders are cruel or inhumane.
 In this case, this is occurring in terms of lower class employment.